twse/random-stuff/Readable Fonts/Tamazight letters on cp30028 codepoints.md

 ﻿## Fonts
 Amazigh (1995-2003), by Arezqi Buzefran, is a series of non-Unicode fonts for use with Tifinagh, Tamazight and Berber languages.

-[http://amawal.free.fr/fontes.html](Home page for Amazigh), in French only / seulement en Français.
+[Home page for Amazigh](http://amawal.free.fr/fontes.html), in French only / seulement en Français.

 ### A note on Tifinagh script
 Although not part of this VGA font, this range contains 58 characters.